Basketball Referee

 team A inbounding ball under their offensive hoop. ball is thrown in, inadvertently the horn goes off {20 left on shot clock}, Team A lays it in. good hoop or not?.. call made was inadvertent whistle, no hoop {neither ref actually blew a whistle}

-Asked by midd44 about 10 years ago
+Asked by midd44 over 10 years ago

 There is a long running example of this in previous case books from NFHS: "If the scorer signals the horn when the ball is live, the officials shall ignore the signal if a scoring play is in progress.
 Otherwise the officials may stop play to determine why the horn was sounded."